 sas to whether its policy is consistent with the AGO model policy; and

 - If necessary, the agency’s explanation for not adopting consistent use-of-force policies, and how its policy complies with the law.

 Our priority is that all agencies submit this information to the AGO by December 1, 2022 as required by the statute.
-We plan to facilitate this process by providing a form that every individual agency can fill out with the relevant information.
-That form will be sent to law enforcement agencies and uploaded to this website when it is ready, which will be no later than September 1.
+We created the form linked here that every individual agency can fill out with the relevant information.

 For the information that is published on the AGO website by December 31, 2022, the AGO will rely on the agency’s good-faith attestation as to whether its policy is consistent with the AGO model policy, and trust this analysis will be conducted by the head of the agency in consultation with its legal counsel.